tooleks/laravel-presenter/README.md

 This package provides abstract `ModelPresenter` and `CollectionPresenter` classes.

-These classes created for wrapping original model/collection objects into a new presentations with new attributes.
+These classes created for wrapping original model/collection objects into new presentations with new attributes.

 ## Requirements